marcomc/ansible-role-homebrew-autoupdate/README.md

 ## (Soft) Requirements & Dependencies
 * [Jeff Geerling](https://github.com/geerlingguy)'s' [geerlingguy.homebrew](https://github.com/geerlingguy/ansible-role-homebrew) which is defined as Ansible Galaxy dependency
-* [Julien Blanchard](https://github.com/julienXX)'s [terminal-notified](https://github.com/julienXX/terminal-notifier) which is automatically installed from hombrew during the role's execution (if not already present)
+* [Julien Blanchard](https://github.com/julienXX)'s [terminal-notified](https://github.com/julienXX/terminal-notifier) which is automatically installed from homebrew during the role's execution (if not already present)

 ### Ansible
 It was tested on the following versions: